Control your emotions = control of your performance

 You start to see people doing only one pushup at a time, then taking a break and then again.
 People were getting the point of blacking out.
 This is something they have all done before, all trained for, and yet the combination of the games and then maybe following the masses and getting out to such a quick start destroyed the athletes.

 One of the announcers makes a comment saying he didn’t know how this happened.
 It happened because of the lack of mental preparation for this event, for what being at the games and doing this event would do to their adrenaline levels, to making it harder to pace themselves.
 While it is a tough event, and it was hot, it was not any different then in the past.
 However, the athletes for the most part had a hard time mentally dealing with things.
 There comes a point where they interview the winner of this event on the men’s side.
 He is from Iceland, and he talks about how much he liked the heat.
 He trains constantly in cold weather, so to him it was a nice change.
 He could have easily seen it the opposite way, that because he trains in cold weather the heat was too much, but he makes it to his advantage and crushes everyone else to finish first.

-One of the biggest things athletes don’t take into consideration when preparing for an event is looking at how the event itself will impact them and their emotions and what they might to counter the effects.
+One of the biggest things athletes don’t take into consideration when preparing for an event is looking at how the event itself will impact them and their emotions and what they might need to do to counter the effects.
 One of the biggest problems for Olympic athletes is not the event themselves it is the fact that they are at the Olympics and the distractions and size of event is enormous compared to what they do on a regular basis.
-They all have to find ways to make it more normal, so that they stay emotionally where they need to be to be at their best.
+They all have to find ways to prepare for this, so that they stay emotionally where they need to be to be at their best.